 You’ve probably heard buying a car versus leasing one will save you money every time.
 And if you run the numbers, that might be true.
 But over the last few years, almost one-third of all new car owners leased rather than bought.

 If it isn’t about saving money, what are some of the reasons people chose to lease rather than buy when shopping for a new car?

 According to an Edmunds Lease Market Report in 2017, the number of cars being leased has been on the rise since 2010.
-Even though the percentage of people leasing is expected to level out or decrease slightly this year, the leasing market is projected to stay strong in the near future.
+While the percentage of people leasing is expected to level out or decrease slightly, the leasing market is projected to stay strong in the near future.

 The profile of the consumer who leases has also changed over time.

 Luxury cars made up the majority of leases for decades.
-These are now being replaced by leases on small SUV’s, mainstream sedans, and even compact cars.
+Now we see more leases on small SUV’s, mainstream sedans, and even compact cars.
 And millennials lease more than any other age group as a proportion of their overall sales.

 What’s interesting is many car shoppers have no intention of leasing a car when they head to the dealership.
 But once they look at the new cars they want, leases begin looking like a much better deal.